frc1418/frc1418.github.io/README.md

 * [Carter Fendley](https://github.com/CarterFendley) - Code

 ## License
-This software is protected under the MIT license.
-Basically, do whatever you want as long as you give credit where credit is due and don't hold us liable for anything that happens.
-More information can be found in [`LICENSE`](LICENSE).
+This software is protected under the [MIT license](LICENSE).
+You may reuse this code as long as you provide credit where it's due and don't hold us liable for anything that happens.
+However, we would prefer that other teams take the time to develop their own websites rather than stealing ours entirely or in substantial part.